Bake McBride: Personal life

 McBride married the former Celeste Woodley.
 The couple had three children.
 By 1976, McBride had opened a youth center in Fulton.
 He lived in St. Louis during the baseball offseasons.
 His cousin, Ron McBride, played college football at the University of Missouri and then appeared in the National Football League.

 Early in his career, McBride said that he could not explain how he had come to be known as Bake.

 Career statistics

-In the postseason covering 22 games from 1977–81, McBride batted .244 (21-for-86) with 8 runs, 3 home runs and 8 RBI.
+In the postseason covering 22 games from 1977 to 1981, McBride batted .244 (21-for-86) with 8 runs, 3 home runs and 8 RBI.